min2ha/ukwa-site/content/target/52621/index.en.md

   "subject": "UK General Election 2017"
 }

-# Friends of the Earth: General Election 2017 is chance to commit to a healthy environment

 The 2017 General Election gives the Prime Minister and the other political party leaders an opportunity to recommit to existing environmental protections